SkylineCommunications/dataminer-docs-connectors/connector/doc/Ateme_Titan_Live.md

 # Ateme Titan Live

-Through this connector is possible to gather and view information from the device **Ateme Titan Live**.
+Through this connector, it is possible to gather and view information from the device **Ateme Titan Live**.
 It also gives the possibility to configure the device.

 ## About